AshinaTheTerrible/text-detector-and-translator/README.md

 # TextDetectorAndTranslator
 This is an android project I created with Android Studio and Firebase

 I have created this project for my College homework.
-I have used Firebase's Text Detector and Translator utilities to have an application that can read pictures and translate them into the desired language.
+I used Firebase's Text Detector and Translator utilities to have an application that can read pictures and translate them into the desired language.
 //Firebase ve Android Studio kullanarak hazırladığım fotoğraflardan metin okuyabilen ve onu çeviriye dahip edip başka dile çevirebilen bir program.

 ## About